-On Hidden Valley Inn's Reserve the Hidden Valley Institute has built several jungle platforms and resting areas.
+On Hidden Valley Inn's Reserve, the Hidden Valley Institute has built several jungle platforms and resting areas.
 Some of these platforms are 25x25 sq. feet in space and rest alongside the waterfalls and cascading streams.
-At times these platforms are used for Yoga and meditation, hence the Sanskrit names, however, they are also resting places for peaceful viewing the surrounding environment and can also be used for hosting a private luncheon, small reception or wedding.
+At times these platforms are used for Yoga and meditation, hence the Sanskrit names, however, they are also resting places for peaceful viewing of the surrounding environment and can also be used for hosting a private luncheon, small reception or wedding.

 The short walk to the Om Shanti platform starts off in the Pine Savanna and quickly descends into the cool shade of broadleaf forest.
 The platform itself was built as an extension of the landscape; live trees grow up from is centre, and a small creek winds along its base.
 The gentle sound of bubbling water creates an ambient accompaniment to the myriad of birds serenading from beneath the canopy – an ideal spot for peaceful meditation.
 Before returning to the Inn, venture deeper into the jungle with a short stroll along the Mot Mot Trail (30 minute loop)

 An easy 10 minute walk from the Inn, the Platform is situated directly over a gently flowing river.
 Large dark tree ferns, Mountain Palmetto, Paradox Sedge and Giant St John’s Wort surround the platform adding to the feeling of tranquillity and seclusion.
 The platforms thatched roof – a traditional Belizean building technique that dates back to before the Maya – provides ample shade and protection from the rain.
 Continue along the trail (20 minutes) and you will reach Lake Lolly Folly.
 Take a canoe out for a relaxing morning, sit along the lakes edge watching the birds or simply enjoy the serenity of the still waters.